 neither of which is brown.

-Oddly enough, there appears to be no book about the Minnesota-Iowa rivalry, whose trophy is a wooden carving of a pig, Floyd of Rosedale.
+Oddly enough, there appears to be no book about the Minnesota-Iowa rivalry.
 There is, however, a DVD, The Legends of Minnesota, released by the University in 2009.

 During the Game.
 You're Rutgers fans.
 Not Wisconsin fans.
 Not Iowa fans.
 Not Michigan fans.
 You're Rutgers fans.
 They're Minnesota fans.
 They're not going to bother you, as long as you don't bother them.
 Or make jokes about the cold.
 Or reference Betty White's Rose character from the fictional town of St. Olaf, Minnesota on The Golden Girls.